Medical expert of the article

 Complications after the procedure

-Doctors have not voiced the concept of the maximum acceptable dose of X-ray exposure for diagnostic purposes.
+Doctors have not voiced the concept of the maximum acceptable dose of X-ray radiation for diagnostic purposes.
 Therefore, most often the procedure is prescribed exactly as many times as the doctor needs to make a diagnosis or to track the dynamics.

 Care after the procedure